-In the case of bankruptcy with the liquidation option, set-off is possible only if both debts existed at the time of declaration of bankruptcy, even if payment of one of them was not due.
-The creditor's debt will be fixed at the aggregate amount whereas the bankrupt's debt will be fixed as the principal sum with no interest as from the date of declaration of bankruptcy.

-If the bankrupt's non-interest-bearing debt did not fall due on the date of declaration of bankruptcy, the amount to be set-off will be the sum reduced by statutory interest (at a rate not exceeding six per cent per annum), running from the date of declaration of bankruptcy until the payment date, but not for more than two years.
+As from the date of the declaration of bankruptcy, set-off is possible only if both debts existed at that date, even if one of them was not due.
+The creditor's debt will be fixed at the aggregate amount whereas the bankrupt's debt will be fixed as the principal sum with no interest as from the date of the bankruptcy declaration.
+If the bankrupt's non-interest-bearing debt did not fall due on that date, the amount to be offset will be reduced by statutory interest (at a rate not exceeding 6% p.a.), running from the date of the bankruptcy declaration until the payment date, but for no more than two years.